 - Address queries, warranty claims or resolve complaints;

-- Assess your creditworthiness (for example, obtaining your credit history information) or undertake other (ongoing) checks/reviews (through the term of our engagement);
+- Assess your creditworthiness, for example, obtaining your credit history information (this use of personal information primarily applies to retailers seeking to stock GIANT products) or undertake other (ongoing) checks/reviews (through the term of our engagement);

 - Market, advertise or otherwise promote our products and/or services;